top of page

 • LinkedIn

-Clara Christian has given solo recitals throughout North America as well as in St. Petersburg, Russia.
-She has performed at venues such as the Chicago Cultural Center and the "Jaani Kirik" (St. John's Church) Recital Series in St. Petersburg and the Fourth Presbyterian Church concert series in Chicago.
-She served as the rehearsal accompanist for the Chicago Master Singers, and performs frequently as a collaborative artist.
+Dr. Christian has given solo recitals throughout North America as well as performed in St. Petersburg, Russia and Strasbourg, France.
+She has performed solo recitals at venues such as the Chicago Cultural Center, the “Jaani Kirik” Recital Series (St. Petersburg, Russia), and the Fourth Presbyterian “Fridays at Noon” Concert Series (Chicago, IL).
+She served as rehearsal accompanist for the Chicago Master Singers from 2011-2014, and performs frequently as a collaborative artist.
+She is the pianist for “Fuse Trio,” which has performed nationally and internationally since forming in 2014.

 Passionate about community music education, Dr. Christian provided piano instruction for low income families as part of the Ravinia Festival's Reach*Teach*Play initiative, serving as faculty at the Ravinia-Lawndale Family Music School in inner-city Chicago.
-She directed the "Faith Arts" summer music institute for elementary and high school students in 2011.
+She directed the "Faith Arts" summer music institute for K-12 students in Winfield, IL in 2011 and began a piano camp at College of the Ozarks in 2019.

 cs1.jpg